Etymology for the uninitiated:

 Seth Trueger, MD @MDaware

 Emergency physician & health policy fellow in DC.
-Interests include payment reform, crowding, airway, resuscitation.
+Interests include payment and delivery reform, crowding, airway, and resuscitation.

 As part of my fellowship, I am working for 6 months (starting 9/2013) as a health fellow / legislative aide in the office of Congressman John Dingell (D-MI).
 During this time, I am still seeing patients.

 Emergency physician in Chicago.
 Interests include all things ED critical care, including procedures and vascular access.

 Since January 1, 2013, I will also be serving as the Social Media (Twitter) Editor for Emergency Physicians Monthly.
 In this capacity, I will be writing tweets for the @epmonthly account; various people write for the account and all of my tweets will be signed "-ST".
 This is a compensated position, and views are my own and not those of any employer or association of mine, and the disclaimer below applies as well.